Make a Smooth Move to Medellin

-The danger level obviously depends on where you are in the city and time of day.
+The danger level obviously depends on where you are in the city and the time of day.
 If you stick to busy streets when out at night, dress like a Colombian (see point 17), never walk around with your phone out, and be careful with withdrawing cash you should be fine.
 Basically don’t “dar papaya” which pretty much means don’t flaunt your stuff and ask for trouble.

 11. Beauty Services Are Plentiful and Cheap

 If you didn’t know already, beauty is a big deal in Colombia.
 Because of this, you’re bound to find a nail and hair salon, or waxing place almost every block.
 Men get manicures here too!